Welcome to 15 Animals That Hibernate.

 Bats are usually found hibernating in hollow trees, barns, and buildings.
 They are not human-shy animals.
 They have no problem co-existing with them.
 Therefore, they are often found in the attic or basement, where it’s dark and quiet during the winter.

 Box turtles need their peaceful environment to hibernate during the winter.
-They don’t travel far to hibernate.
-They usually go inside their shells to sleep since they feel most protected there.
+They don’t travel far to hibernate and usually go inside their shells to sleep.

 They tend to stop eating for weeks before going into hibernation mode.
 Turtles hibernate with a clean gastronomical track.
 They are seen hidden from September or October.
 Their hibernation periods last three to four months.